Outstrays to Skeffling Managed Realignment Scheme

 In the summer of 2017, we organised workshops to give residents and local groups a chance to comment on our early designs and suggest ways in which the scheme could be enhanced.

 A particular concern highlighted by residents was the location of public access routes in the new scheme.
 In the original design for the eastern side of the scheme, the path for walkers and horse riders ran along the bottom of the (inner) ‘toe’ side of the new embankment.
 This route was chosen to minimise disturbance to bird populations but would have resulted in a loss of views across the estuary for human visitors.
 To resolve this problem, we sought advice from a wide range of experts and conservation bodies.
 We then redesigned access routes to balance the demands for conservation and public access.
 The result was that over 70% of the new route now follows the top of the embankment.
 The path only goes down onto the ‘toe’ side where it is near to sensitive areas for wildlife (shown on the map below).
 It will be designated as a bridleway and surfaced in key places to ensure disabled visitors can access the site.
-It will also be fenced so that dog owners can let their dogs off the lead without disturbing birds.
+It will also be fenced so that wildlife within the protected areas on the site are not disturbed by dogs.
+This allows dog owners to let their dogs outside the protected (fenced off) areas.

 Proposed access routes on the site